Benoit-Olivier Groulx: Junior hockey

 Groulx was selected first overall by the Halifax Mooseheads of the Quebec Major Junior Hockey League (QMJHL) in the 2016 QMJHL entry draft.
 In his first season with the club, he recorded 14 goals and 17 assists in 62 games.
 He also skated in six playoff games, scoring one goal and one assist; the Mooseheads were eliminated in the first round by the Rouyn-Noranda Huskies.
 He returned to the Mooseheads for the 2018–19 season, where he recorded 30 goals and 80 points in 65 games.
-The Mooseheads won the 2019 QMJHL President's Cup championship series and went to the 2019 Memorial Cup.
+The Mooseheads were the host team for the 2019 Memorial Cup.
 Groulx was named a tournament all-star after scoring one goal and four points in four games.
 In his final season in the QMJHL, Groulx was named captain of the Mooseheads.
 Groulx was traded from Halifax to the Moncton Wildcats for three draft picks on December 22, 2019.
 He finished the season with 78 points in 55 games with a plus-minus of plus 20.
 Groulx won the Guy Carbonneau Trophy as the 2019–20 QJMHL best defensive forward.
 He was also named the captain of the QMJHL team in the QMJHL–Russia series that took place in November 2019.